sandstorm/Sandstorm.KISSearch/README.md

 currently, when you have lots of nodes in your DB, the schema create command can fail.
 To solve that, reset your ContentRepository projections, then create the KISSearch schema and finally, update your CR subscriptions again.

+Idea from `klfman`: make auto-refresh asynchronous (configurable) -> this is easy in postgres with materialized views

 # generic Configuration API